Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Loss of non-volatile acids

 Severe and prolonged vomiting of gastric juice (it is acidic) leads to the loss of HCI from the body.
-These are the causes of metabolic alkalosis associated with pyloric stenosis, a condition in which the movement of gastric contents into the small intestine is difficult.
+These are the causes of metabolic alkalosis associated with pyloric stenosis, a condition in which it is difficult for gastric contents to move into the small intestine.

-Hypokalemia increases proximal tubular reabsorption of HCO3 and increases distal tubular H + secretion.
-An increase in albdosterone levels increases the secretion of H +.
+Hypokalemia increases proximal tubular reabsorption of HCO3 and increases distal tubular H+ secretion.
+Increasing albdosterone levels increases H+ secretion.

 Excessive administration of sodium bicarbonate.

-In this case, alkalosis develops with the uncontrolled administration of bicarbonate, citrate, lactate or acetate.
+In this case, alkalosis develops with uncontrolled administration of bicarbonate, citrate, lactate or acetate.

 Compensatory mechanisms:

-An increase in the content of HCO3 - in the blood plasma (metabolic alkalosis), occurring primarily, is compensated by a decrease in pulmonary ventilation andan increase in pCO 2.
-As a rule, pronounced respiratory acidosis is not is developing.
+Increased HCO3 content in the blood plasma (metabolic alkalosis), occurring primarily, is compensated by a decrease in pulmonary ventilation andan increase in pCO 2.
+As a rule, severe respiratory acidosis is not develops.
 However, with severe metabolic alkalosis, there is a risk of hypoventilation and hypercapnia.

 Diagnostics.

-HCO3 in arterial blood is more than 25 mmol / l, in venous blood - more than 30 mmol / l;
+NSOz in arterial blood is more than 25 mmol/l, in venous blood - more than 30 mmol/l;

-РСО2 is normal or increased, in the most severe cases it can be decreased;
+PCO2 is normal or increased, in the most severe cases it may be decreased;

-With hypochloremic alkalosis - СI less than 100 mmol / l;
+In hypochloremic alkalosis - CI less than 100 mmol/l;

 Hypokalemia is common.